Qumulo/docs/platforms/hpe-apollo-4200-gen10/networking-cluster.md

 ---
-title: "HPE Apollo 4200 Gen10 Network Guide"
+title: "Networking Your HPE Apollo 4200 Gen10 Cluster"
-summary: "Networking recommendations for the HPE Apollo 4200 Gen10 server."
+summary: "This section explains how to network your HPE Apollo 4200 Gen10 cluster."
 permalink: platforms/hpe-apollo-4200-gen10/networking-cluster.html
 sidebar: platforms_sidebar
+keywords: network, networking, cluster, switch, Ethernet, ports, IP, 90T, 180T, 288T
 ---

-## Requirements

--   HPE Apollo 4200 Gen10 cluster
+This section explains how to network your HPE Apollo 4200 Gen10 cluster.

+## Prerequisites

--   A network switch with the following criteria
+* A network switch with the following criteria:
-    -   Ethernet connection
+  * Ethernet connection
-        -   HPE Apollo 4200 Gen10 (36T, 90T): 25, 40, or 100 Gbps
+    * 36T and 90T: 25, 40, or 100 Gbps
-        -   HPE Apollo 4200 Gen10 (192T): 100 Gbps
+    * 192T: 100 Gbps
-        -   HPE Apollo 4200 Gen10 (336T): 25 Gbps or 40 Gbps
+    * 336T: 25 Gbps or 40 Gbps
-    -   Fully non-blocking architecture
+  * Fully non-blocking architecture
-    -   IPv6 capability
+  * IPv6 compatibility
--   Compatible network cables
+* Compatible network cables
--   Enough ports to connect all nodes to the same switch fabric
+* A sufficient number of ports for connecting all nodes to the same switch fabric
--   One static IP per node, per defined VLAN
+* One static IP per node, per defined VLAN

-{{site.data.alerts.tip}}
-We recommend consulting with your network engineering team before connecting any Qumulo-supported equipment to your network.
+{% include important.html content="Before you connect any Qumulo-supported equipment to your network, we strongly recommend consulting with your network engineering team." %}
-{{site.data.alerts.end}}

-## Configuration Recommendations
+## Recommended Configuration

--   Two redundant switches
+* Two redundant switches
--   One physical connection to each redundant switch per node
+* One physical connection to each redundant switch, per node
--   One Link Aggregation Control Protocol (LACP) port-channel per node with the following configuration
+* One Link Aggregation Control Protocol (LACP) port-channel per node with the following configuration:
-    -   Active mode
+  * Active mode
-    -   Slow transmit rate
+  * Slow transmit rate
-    -   Trunk port with a native VLAN
+  * Trunk port with a native VLAN
-    -   IEEE 802.3x flow control enabled (full duplex)
+  * Enabled IEEE 802.3x flow control (full-duplex mode)
--   DNS servers
+* DNS servers
--   Network Time Protocol (NTP) server
+* Network Time Protocol (NTP) server
--   Firewall protocol or ports configured for [Proactive Monitoring](https://care.qumulo.com/hc/en-us/articles/115007283828-Qumulo-Care-Proactive-Monitoring)
+* Firewall protocol or ports configured for [Qumulo Care Proactive Monitoring](https://care.qumulo.com/hc/en-us/articles/115007283828-Qumulo-Care-Proactive-Monitoring)
--   Where N is the number of nodes: N-1 floating IP addresses per node (up to 10 IP addresses), per client-facing VLAN **Note:** The number of floating IP addresses depends on your workflow and the clients that connect to the cluster, with a minimum of two floating IP addresses per node, per client-facing VLAN, but with no more than ten floating IP addresses per node, per client-facing VLAN—or 70 floating IP addresses per namespace.
+* Where N is the number of nodes, up to 10 N-1 floating IP addresses per node, per client-facing VLAN

+  {% include note.html content="The number of floating IP addresses depends on your workflow and on the clients that connect to the cluster, with a minimum of two floating IP addresses per node, per client-facing VLAN, but with no more than ten floating IP addresses per node, per client-facing VLAN&mdash;or 70 floating IP addresses per namespace." %}

--   You can achieve advertised performance only if you connect your nodes at their maximum Ethernet speed.
-To avoid network bottlenecks, Qumulo validates system performance with this configuration by using clients that are connected at the same link speed and to the same switch as the nodes.
+* Nodes connected at their maximum Ethernet speed (this ensures advertised performance).
+To avoid network bottlenecks, Qumulo validates system performance with this configuration by using clients connected at the same link speed and to the same switch as the nodes.

-## HPE Apollo 4200 Gen10 NIC1 Ports
+## Node NICs and Ports
+The following diagrams show the NICs and ports on HPE A4200 Gen10 nodes.

-{% include image.html alt="" file="hpe-networking-gen10-rear.png" %}
+{% include image.html alt="NIC1 ports on HPE Apollo 4200 Gen10 nodes" file="hpe-networking-gen10-rear.png" %}

 ## Connecting To A Switch